jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Intro/0_Intro.typ

 Among the numerous options being researched, this work explores the application of hydrogen as a potential solution.
 In this context, hydrogen would replace conventional fuel (kerosene) as the power source for aircraft
 @Rupcic2023 @Afonso2023 @Ansell2023 @Ficca2023
 @Manigandan2023 @Mueller2023 @Degirmenci2023 @Eissele2023.
-When working with hydrogen, engineers currently have two economically viable options @Klell2018[p.~109] @Klell2023[p.~107] @Bosu2024: gaseous
+When dealing with hydrogen, engineers currently have two economically viable options @Klell2018[p.~109] @Klell2023[p.~107] @Bosu2024: gaseous
 //
 @Manigandan2023 @Yusaf2024 @Meissner2023
 //
 and liquid hydrogen
 //
 @Manigandan2023 @Degirmenci2023 @Eissele2023 @Yusaf2024  @Adler2024 @Tiwari2024.
-This work focuses on gaseous hydrogen.
+This thesis focuses on gaseous hydrogen.
 To achieve operational flight ranges, the hydrogen must be stored at elevated pressures.
 Following the principle of gas compressibility, increased pressure allows for greater hydrogen mass storage within a given volume.
 These storage conditions necessitate the development of structurally robust containment systems.

 One conventional approach involves designating a dedicated space for hydrogen tanks within the aircraft structure @Eissele2023 @Adler2024.
 An alternative method maintains the existing aircraft configuration while incorporating additional external storage space.
 This external storage solution is illustrated in @fig_0.